PostHog/posthog.com/contents/product-engineers/dogfooding.md

 2. **We use it elsewhere.** HogQL is now the underlying query engine for all insights.
 Improvements to functionality and performance we created internally end up benefiting external users too.

-For example, HogQL was missing `OFFSET` support until Michael discovered that limitation when wanting to calculate the average number of times a dashboard is viewed.
+For example, HogQL was missing `OFFSET` support until <TeamMember name="Michael Matloka" /> discovered that limitation when wanting to calculate the average number of times a dashboard is viewed.

 ![Michael dogfooding](https://res.cloudinary.com/dmukukwp6/image/upload/michael_0e8e2df547.png)